 If that turns out to be the case, insist that Credit Collection Services provide you with a letter confirming that it isn’t yours and that the entry will be removed from all three credit bureaus.

 Even if Credit Collection Services fails to remove the information from your credit reports, you can use the letter as evidence when you contact the credit bureaus yourself and dispute the obligation.

-5. Your Strategy if the Obligation is Yours
+5. Your Strategy if the Debt is Yours

 There’ll be no opportunity to negotiate a lower payment amount, and Credit Collection Services will be legally able to garnish your wages or your bank account.

 But if the debt is yours, you should try to settle the debt for less than the full amount or agree on a payment plan.